Duke Chapel standing over campus building

 PowerPoint Slide Templates

-Duke offers a number of branded Powerpoint themes in light and dark variants for you to use to create both internal and external presentations.
+Duke offers a number of branded PowerPoint themes in light and dark variants for you to use to create both internal and external presentations.
 Additionally, the backgrounds are available for download before for use in other applications as well, such as Prezi, Keynote, etc.

 Download All Background Images